Costs and Financial Aid

 Payment of Fees

-The $2,000 meal fee may be paid in full or in monthly installments.
+The meal fee may be paid in full or in monthly installments.
 The first payment is due by the first week of August.
 GSSM accepts credit card payments.
-There will be no interest charges incurred through any payment plan.
+GSSM does not charge interest in its payment plan.

 No student will be denied participation in GSSM’s residential program due to inability to pay fees.
 Financial aid is available.
 GSSM follows a need-blind policy with regard to admitting qualified students.
 For purposes of financial aid, GSSM uses guidelines based on the federal free and reduced lunch program’s family income scale.